CTV News at Six

-Saskatchewan reported one new COVID-19 case on Monday, bringing the provincial total to 779.
+Saskatchewan reported eight new COVID-19 cases on Wednesday, bringing the provincial total to 1,376.

-The Government of Saskatchewan has released guidelines for the safe return to in-person classes in the Fall.
+The Government of Saskatchewan has released the Safe Schools Plan, which will help the provinces 27 school divisions safely return to in-person classes.